afrocircus/LVFX-pipeline/docs/modeling-pipeline.rst

 Modeling File Location
 ----------------------

-When the artist starts nuke from ftrack, the corresponding asset's model file will be launched.
+When the artist starts maya from ftrack, the corresponding asset's model file will be launched.
 The file should be called <assetName_version>.mb and will be located at::

     /data/production/<show>/assets/<assetType>/<assetName>/modeling/maya/